The Beatles' 1964 North American tour: Background

-On 11 and 14 August the Beatles began recording sessions for what would become Beatles for Sale, their fourth studio album.
+On 11 and 14 August, the Beatles began recording sessions for what would become Beatles for Sale, their fourth studio album.
 They recorded four songs: "Baby's in Black", "I'm a Loser", "Leave My Kitten Alone" and "Mr. Moonlight".
 After these recordings, they departed London on 18 August at noon.
-After two brief stops in Winnipeg and Los Angeles, the group arrived at San Francisco International Airport on 19 August at 6:25 pm, greeted by 9,000 of their fans.
+After two brief stops in Winnipeg and Los Angeles, the group arrived at San Francisco International Airport on 19 August at 6:25 pm, greeted by 9,000 fans.

 Repertoire, tour personnel and equipment

 Supporting acts for the tour included the Bill Black Combo, the Exciters, the Righteous Brothers, Jackie DeShannon, Larry Lee and the Leesures (Las Vegas only) and Clarence "Frogman" Henry.
 For their concert repertoire, the Beatles chose only released songs, placing emphasis on ones where the recorded arrangement could be easily reproduced in live performance.

 During shows George Harrison switched between his Gretsch Country Gentleman and Rickenbacker 12-string guitars, though he would sometimes play a different guitar than was used on the original studio recording.
 The Beatles used new 100-watt amplifiers for all their shows, though their sound was still consistently drowned out by the sound of screaming fans.

 Journalist Larry Kane of WFUN in Miami joined the Beatles on their tour.
 Then 20 years old, Kane sent a letter to Beatles manager Brian Epstein requesting a one-time interview.
 Epstein responded by inviting him to travel with the group as part of the press party.
 Kane speculated that Epstein included him because he thought he was a well-known American personality that owned several radio stations.